-4 • The result of the above steps will have as impact a reduced feasibility of the threat and therefore a reduced risk
+4 • The result of the above steps will have as impact a reduced feasibility of the threat and therefore a reduced risk nderstanding and assessing threats

 Although some components may be linked to the environment, components can be considered as internal variables on which the defender can work: i.e. a dangerous area is, of course, "external" and yet, the defender can develop the skills ("internal") to deal with it.